Autumn weekends are spent pressing apples from our trees and friendly orchards upstate. Look for our bourbon cider cocktail in October.Read More

 Autumn means making cider and and foraging for wild mushrooms in the Hudson Valley (hen of the woods pictured)Read More

-Inspiration for Northeast Kingdom came from friends in farming communities and the old-timer deer camps of our native Vermont.Read More
+Inspiration for Northeast Kingdom comes from friends in farming communities in Vermont as well as our own farm in Ghent NY.Read More

 We’re located at the Jefferson stop on the L train, on the corner of Troutman Street and Wyckoff Avenue in Bushwick, Brooklyn.Read More